Shoot 'em up: Common elements

-Shoot 'em ups are a subgenre of action game.
+Shoot 'em ups are a subgenre of action games.
 These games are usually viewed from a top-down or side-view perspective, and players must use ranged weapons to take action at a distance.
 The player's avatar is typically a vehicle or spacecraft under constant attack.
-Thus, the player's goal is to shoot as quickly as possible at anything that moves or threatens them to reach the end of the level with a boss battle.
+Thus, the player's goal is to shoot as quickly as possible at anything that moves or threatens them to reach the end of the level, usually with a boss battle.
 In some games, the player's character can withstand some damage or a single hit will result in their destruction.
 The main skills required in shoot 'em ups are fast reactions and memorising enemy attack patterns.
 Some games feature overwhelming numbers of enemy projectiles and the player has to memorise their patterns to survive.
 These games belong to one of the fastest-paced video game genres.

 Large numbers of enemy characters programmed to behave in an easily predictable manner are typically featured.
 These enemies may behave in a certain way dependent on their type, or attack in formations that the player can learn to predict.
 The basic gameplay tends to be straightforward with many varieties of weapons.
 Shoot 'em ups rarely have realistic physics.
 Characters can instantly change direction with no inertia, and projectiles move in a straight line at constant speeds.
 The player's character can collect "power-ups" which may afford the character's greater protection, an "extra life", health, shield, or upgraded weaponry.
 Different weapons are often suited to different enemies, but these games seldom keep track of ammunition.
 As such, players tend to fire indiscriminately, and their weapons only damage legitimate targets.